Whiffe/SCB-dataset/README.md

 | discuss | 223   | 19   | 242   |
 | Total   | 7250  | 833  | 8083  |

+## 2.6 SCBehavior
+The SCBehavior [paper](https://www.mdpi.com/2076-3417/14/18/8357) mentions that there are 1346 images.
+However, when we checked the author's [GitHub](https://github.com/CCNUZFW/SCBehavior), we found only 400 damaged images that cannot be viewed (360 in the Train Dataset and 40 in the Val Dataset).

 # 3 Contact
 If you encounter any issues with the SCB Dataset or cooperation, please feel free to contact me via email at : winstonyf@qq.com